21st Century Learning in Schools – A Case Study of New Technology High School in Napa, CA

 Calendaring is crucial.
 Few students, or adults, can work effectively without a clear timetable and benchmarks.
 At New Tech the calendar for each project, called the Course Agenda, is available online and linked to the project briefcase, which holds all the project resources, calendar, and assessment rubrics.
 The Project Briefcase organizes all project materials for student access, action, and project management.

 Project-Based Learning is often confused with projects, which are short activities injected into traditional education to liven things as a culminating event for the unit.
 Real Project-Based Learning, by contrast, is deep, complex, and rigorous.

-when curricula was not designed effectively and scaffolded to insure that essential
+past, when curricula was not designed effectively and scaffolded to insure

 How do students at New Tech High learn and master collaboration skills, a key 21st century Skill?
 For all projects, students work in project teams, with one student taking on the role of project manager.
 The project team develops a contract outlining the scope of work for each student member.
 Projects culminate with team reports and presentations.
 After the completion of the project, each member of the team evaluates their peers through a peer collaboration rubric.

 At New Tech all teams have taken on a rule that if a students slacks they can be voted off the team.
 The penalty is that the student must then do the whole project by themselves.